dromotherm/sandbox/deb_packaging/makefile.md

 interesting : using setup.py to create a sort of daemon.
 Anyway, does not seem to be very robust

-the makefile is to complex, using awk to work on files.....
+the makefile is too complex, using awk to work on files.....

 ### classics :